h0ek/crypto-swap/README.md

 # Description
 List of crypto currency swap services.
 Check also [crypto currency exchange with no trace](https://0ut3r.space/2018/12/10/crypto-exchange/) it all started there.
+I am also working on a separate page dedicated to crypto swaps, check it here [https://swap.cab/](https://swap.cab/).

 Some of the URLs are my referral links.